kovidgoyal/kitty/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Environment details**
-OS: Name and version of operating system(s)

 ```
+Press Ctrl+Shift+F6 in kitty, to copy debug output about kitty and its
+configuration to the clipboard and paste it here.

-Output of kitty --debug-config
+On older versions of kitty, run kitty --debug-config instead
 ```

 **Additional context**